Helperbird/website/src/pages/help/how-to-change-the-font-size-on-any-website.md

 - Coming soon.

-## Need more help?
+## Need Additional Help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+If you encounter any issues while using this feature, our support team is ready to assist.
+Please contact us for further assistance.